 Gameplay-wise, It literally took me 25-30 hours (in a span of three weeks) to unlock most of the juicy parts in RE:H, and I haven’t fully completed the game yet to a 100%.
 With all three routes having 4-5 different endings, plus two common route endings, the game gives you a whopping total of 15 glorious, bone-breaking conclusions.

 The vampire politics that was introduced in the game was none other than a plot device that gets the story moving forward.
 The true main highlight of RE:H was the story’s fleshed out and uniquely made characters that will outright throw you into a frenzy of reality-checks one after another.

 The writing most of all for Red Embrace: Hollywood was top notch.
-Clearly one of the best I’ve read this year who’s not afraid to explore on the darker side of reality.
-At its core, I believe the game was meant to be played with an open mind ~where it basically forces players to take a gander on the hard aspects of life.
-Yes, it is grim, very edgy with lots of triggers and it is meant to make you feel you uncomfortable and glum.
+Clearly, one of the best I’ve read this year who’s not afraid to explore the darker side of reality.
+At its core, I believe the game was meant to be played with an open mind ~where it basically forces players to take a gander at the hard aspects of life.
+Yes, it is grim, very edgy with lots of triggers and it is meant to make you feel glum and uncomfortable.

-On the not-so-gloomy side of things though, the game gets you to think & reflect (deeply) and lets you into lots of thought processing afterwards.
+On the not-so-gloomy side of things though, the game gets you to think & reflect (deeply) and lets you into lots of thought processing afterward.
 Ha!
-Not all visual novels give you that sort of impact so this one is a major plus in my book.
+Not all visual novels give you that sort of impact so, this one is a major plus in my book.

 I really like this game to heart, but that’s also because I believe I was the target audience for it.
 Mind you, this game does not promise any kind of happy nor bittersweet endings that will satisfy your vampire-romance thirst.
 No, this isn’t Twilight, and No, this isn’t Diabolik Lovers…lol Nope! 😂

 Do I recommend this game?
 YES (but not for the faint-hearted)